Allen ISD Student Nutrition Frequently Asked Questions

 What happens to the money in my child’s account at the end of the school year or if my child transfers to another AISD school?

 Money left in an account at the end of the school year will be available for that student’s use in the next school year at any school within the district.
-A negative balance will also carry forward to the next school year or school.
+If you are leaving the district, you may request a refund.
+The Account Refund Form can be found on the website or call Lynn Dennis at 972-908-8975.

 Why are snack items offered at lunch?